 The examples of Imposter Syndrome are endless.
 However, I will share one that I can relate to as a writer.
 Think about someone who is just getting their feet wet in freelance writing.
 They take some freelance writing courses and enjoy what they learn about how to become a good writer.
 As they complete their exercises and they see that there is potential to make six figures a year with freelance writing, at least – they begin to doubt that they can ever make that kind of money.

 The writer knows they are good at what they do, and they can become even better.
-However, the idea of them becoming a exceptional writer scares them because they feel like they could never get to that point.
-They think that the most they can offer writing services on platforms such as Fiverr and Upwork (not that there is anything wrong with doing that as Fiverr had been a great tool to help me with that for years) a low price.
+However, the idea of them becoming exceptional writers scares them because they feel like they could never get to that point.
+They think that they can offer writing services on platforms such as Fiverr and Upwork (not that there is anything wrong with doing that as Fiverr had been a great tool to help me with that for years) at a low price.
 The writers that have Imposter Syndrome don’t believe they can move beyond charging clients for low prices.
-Even though these writers can be amazing, and even if they are already amazing, they don’t feel right charging for more than what they charge clients.
+Even though these writers can be amazing, even if they are already amazing, they don’t feel right charging for more than what they charge clients.

 If the writer is told that they should charge four times the amount they do for their writing, they won’t listen and will not even think of going there.
 If the writer were to increase their prices down the road, they would maybe increase the price slightly, or at most may double their price.
 However, they won’t want to go much higher than that.
 If they do, that means they would be the best professional writer around, and they cannot wrap their head around that.
 That is due to Imposter Syndrome.

 Once someone is in an industry for a long time and become more confident in what they do, they tend to allow the Imposter Syndrome way of thinking to dissolve.
 However, that may never happen if someone struggles with anxiety and depression.